You confirmed it with a ridiculous number of home pregnancy tests, started dreaming of baby names... and are wondering what to do next.

 There are many different options for genetic screening that your doctor can offer you.
 These are based on how far along you are in your pregnancy and what risk factors you have.

-8. Do I need to be tested for Zika?
+8. Do I need to be tested for coronavirus?

-Zika screening guidelines are constantly changing as more is learned about the virus and where it has spread.
-Your doctor will ask you where you and your partner have traveled recently, and will then guide you based on the current CDC recommendations.
+Coronavirus screening guidelines are constantly changing as more is learned about the virus and where it has spread.
+Your doctor will guide you based on the current CDC recommendations.

 9. Who should I call if I have questions or concerns?

 Most practices have a phone number where a nurse or provider can be reached 24 hours a day if you have questions or concerns, or if you think you're in labor.
 This is important, because babies don't tend to respect business hours, so make sure you have the after-hours emergency number before you leave.

 If your first prenatal visit flies by and you happen to forget a question or two, don't worry.
 You'll see your provider many more times before your due date and should have lots of opportunities to ask more questions.